So, what is a hackberry and why would one want to grow it in the landscape? Keep reading to learn more about this interesting tree.

 What is a Hackberry Tree?

 A hackberry is a medium sized tree indigenous to North Dakota but able to survive throughout most of the United States.
-Hackberry is an easy to identify member of the Elm family but in a different genus (Celtis occidentalis).
+Hackberry is an easy to identify member of the Elm family, though it belongs to a different genus (Celtis occidentalis).

 Hackberry Tree Info

-Patience does not necessarily need to be a virtue when hackberry growing; the tree matures rapidly, attaining heights of 40 to 60 feet at the crown and 25 to 45 feet across.
+Patience does not necessarily need to be a virtue when hackberry growing; the tree matures rapidly, attaining heights of 40 to 60 feet (12-18 m.) at the crown and 25 to 45 feet (8-14 m.) across.
 Above the gray ridged barked trunk, the tree broadens and arches out from the top as it matures.

 The wood of the hackberry tree is used for boxes, crates and firewood, so not necessarily a wood for finely crafted furniture.
 The Native Americans once used the fruit of the hackberry to flavor meats much as we use pepper today.